 Profit and Loss

 QuickBooks Profit & Loss Reports will give you an overview of the profitability of your business over a particular time period.
+These reports come in several styles that can be specific to the company as a whole or to an individual project or job.

-- Profit & Loss Year to Date Comparison: The Profit & Loss Year to Date Comparison Report will let you compare your income and expense accounts to the same period in the prior year so you can get a better understanding of how your business is trending at a detailed level.
+The Profit & Loss Year to Date Comparison Report will let you compare your income and expense accounts to the same period in the prior year so you can get a better understanding of how your business is trending at a detailed level.

-- Profit & Loss by Class: The Profit & Loss by Class Report will let you assign your revenue and expenses to business segments so you can see how profitable your business is by your different lines of business.
+The Profit & Loss by Class Report will let you assign your revenue and expenses to business segments so you can see how profitable your business is by your different lines of business.
 You will have to properly classify your expenses when you enter them for this report to run properly.

-- Profit & Loss Unclassified: The Profit & Loss Unclassified Report will let you see how profitable any unclassified revenues and expenses are if you use classes.
+The Profit & Loss Unclassified Report will let you see how profitable any unclassified revenues and expenses are if you use classes.
 You will use this report with the Profit & Class Report listed above so that any items that cannot be classified to a particular line can be identified.

 Income & Expenses

-QuickBooks Income & Expense Reports will show your business' income, expenses and gross profit over specific periods of time.
+QuickBooks Income & Expense Reports will show your business' income, expenses, and gross profit over specific periods of time.

-- Income by Customer Summary: The Income by Customer Summary Report will show you your gross profit from each customer.
+The Income by Customer Summary Report will show you your gross profit from each customer.
 The gross profit for each customer is calculated as the total sales to a customer less the cost of goods sold to that particular customer.

-- Income & Expense Graph: The Income & Expense Graph Report will show your income and expenses in a graphical format.
+The Income & Expense Graph Report will show your income and expenses in a graphical format.
 This report will give you a visual display of the largest sources of your income and expenses.

 More QuickBooks Reports